lapistacherie/website/src/content/products/festive-gifting/royal-gift-box-2.md

 This Royal Box wrapped beautifully in a rich satin fabric, is perfect to bestow your loved ones with good health at every special occasion.

-## Contents of the Box (16 pcs) + 500mg Kashmiri Kesar
+Contents of the Box (16 pcs) + 500mg Kashmiri Kesar

 Chilean Walnuts stuffed with kesar, elaichi infused apricot & raisins.

 Afghani Figs stuffed with kesar infused roasted & salted almonds and pistachios & rose petals.

 Freshly prepared using natural ingredients.
 No added preservatives.
 Handmade.

-## Consumption & Storage
+## Consumption & Storage:

 Store in a cool, dry place away from sunlight.
 Consume fresh within a month.